jrosen48/tidykids/README.md

   - `inf_adj` refers to the amount transformed to be in 2016 dollars for each year
-  - `inf_adj_per_child` refers to the amount transformed to be in 2016 dollars for each year per child
+  - `inf_adj_per_child` refers to the amount transformed to be in 2016 dollars for each year per child in $1000s

 To see descriptions of the variables (also available [here](https://datacatalog.urban.org/sites/default/files/data-dictionary-files/State-by-State%20Spending%20on%20Kids%20Data%20Dictionary%20File_0.xlsx)):